sssooonnnggg/rslua/README.md

 ## AST walker

-Use `ast_walker` to travel the AST, implement the `ast_visitor` trait to run custom logic.
+Use `ast_walker` to travel the AST, implement the `AstVisitor` trait to run custom logic.

 ## A complete example

-Read Lua source files, parse them, generate ASTs and walk them through, use a `LuaWritter` struct which impletements the `ast_visitor` trait to re-generate formatted Lua source again.
+Read Lua source files, parse them, generate ASTs and walk them through, use a `LuaWritter` struct which impletements the `AstVisitor` trait to re-generate formatted Lua source again.

 See [tests/lua_to_lua.rs](tests/lua_to_lua.rs)